DIAGNijmegen/auc23-baseline/README.md

 The entry point to universal classifier is the `raw_data_base/` folder.

-*DIAG specific: On Chansey, the `nnUNet_raw_data_base/` folder for for the universal classifier datasets is found here: `/mnt/netcache/bodyct/experiments/universal_classifier_t9603/data/raw/`.
+*DIAG specific: On Chansey, the `nnUNet_raw_data/` folder for the universal classifier datasets is found here: `/mnt/netcache/bodyct/experiments/universal_classifier_t9603/data/raw/`.
 Please use this directory for storing your experiment data.*

 Each classification dataset is stored here as a separate 'Task'.
 Tasks are associated with a task ID, a three digit integer (this is different from the MSD!) and a task name (which you can freely choose): Task010_PancreaticCancer has 'PancreaticCancer' as task name and the task id is 10.
 Tasks are stored in the `raw_data_base/nnUnet_raw_data/` folder like this: